 You should carry an international driving permit.

-Obtaining cash advances at ATMs can be challenging.
+Cash withdrawals from foreign bank accounts at ATMs are not possible.
 Malfunctions and insufficient cash are recurring problems.
 Many ATMs don’t accept international credit cards or ask for additional codes to confirm identity.

 - Change your money in the official exchange offices only